never-lang/never/docs/tailrec.md

 	}
 	return __exists( 0, e, t );
 }
 func main() -> int
 {
 	return exists( 100, { 60, 20, 10, 30, 50, 40, 80, 90, 100 } -> int );
 }
 ```
+...or used to determine if given value exists with an array.
+What is interesting that recursive calls stop when sought after value is found.

 ```
 func add_five(e -> int) -> int